openstack/ironic-specs/specs/kilo/implement-cleaning-states.rst

     :param step: a step from get_clean_steps()
     :raises CleanStepFailed: if the step fails

-* Testing will be similar to other driver interfaces and each driver will be expected to test their implementation thoroughly.
+* Testing will be similar to other driver interfaces and each interface will be expected to test their implementation thoroughly.

-* Existing drivers can choose to not implement the new API with no effect, as they will be added in the base classes.
+* Existing interfaces can choose to not implement the new API with no effect, as they will be added in the base classes.

 Nova driver impact
 ------------------